caiomontenegro/course_Vue/notes.md

 -Dynamic Inline Styling

   To use dinamic style, the Vue use a especial sintax on HTML file.
-  First of all, we need to create a form to select our element to style.
+  First of all, we need to create a shape to select our element to style.

   1- Create de Js file: